 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Hobart Without A Car
+Hobart Without a Car

-When creating our Hobart, Tasmania 5-Day Itinerary, we fiercely debated whether it was possible to visit Hobart without a car – and stay on budget.
+When creating our Hobart, Tasmania 5-Day Itinerary, we fiercely debated whether it was possible to pull off our visit without a car – and stay on budget.
 As we sifted through the top attractions in Hobart, we determined if each sight could be reached on foot or by bus.
 In the end, we realized that there are many fun things to do in Hobart, Tasmania – even without a car!

-Not only is Hobart an extremely walkable city, there is ample public transportation that is affordable and efficient.
+Not only is Hobart an extremely walkable city, there is ample public transport that is affordable and efficient.
 We are sharing all of the details in our fun-filled 5-Day Itinerary in Hobart (without a car!).

-Things To Do in Hobart, Tasmania
+Best Things To Do in Hobart, Tasmania

 About Our Hobart, Tasmania 5-Day Itinerary